 - Involve New Zealand writers, illustrators or artists

 - Involve editors and designers who have a track record of producing high-quality work

 - Have cost effective ways to produce, distribute and promote the work

 - Can demonstrate that funding is necessary to make the project financially viable

 Applications to support artform publications – i.e. publications about New Zealand arts and artists – should be made under the relevant artform.

 - Resilience Grants - Arts Continuity Grant: no limit on the number of titles but the phase of your publishing project receiving funding must take place before 30 September 2020

 What publishing costs can I apply for?

-Funding is available for the production costs of print publications and e-books.
+Funding is available for the production, marketing and distribution costs of print publications and e-books.